-The wizard casting a lower water spell causes water or similar fluid in the area of effect to sink away.
-The water can be lowered up to 2 feet for every experience level of the wizard, to a minimum depth of 1 inch.
+The lower water spell causes water or similar fluid in the area of effect to sink away to a minimum depth of 1 inch.
+The depth can be lowered by up to 2 feet for every experience level of the priest.
 The water is lowered within a square area whose sides are 10 feet long per caster level.
-Thus, a 12th-level wizard affects a volume of 24 feet x 120 feet x 120 feet, a 13th-level caster a volume of 26 feet x 130 feet x 130 feet, and so on.
+Thus, an 8th-level priest affects a volume up to 16 feet x 80 feet x 80 feet, a 9th-level caster affects a volume up to 18 feet x 90 feet x 90 feet, and so on.
 In extremely large and deep bodies of water, such as deep ocean, the spell creates a whirlpool that sweeps ships and similar craft downward, putting them at risk and rendering them unable to leave by normal movement for the duration of the spell.
-When cast on water elementals and other water-based creatures, this spell acts as a slow spell: The creature moves at half speed and makes half the number of attacks each round.
-It has no effect on other creatures.
+When cast on water elementals and other water-based creatures, this spell acts as a slow spell: The creature moves at half speed and makes half its usual number of attacks each round.
+The spell has no effect on other creatures.

 Last modified: May 3rd, 2000